selfup/dom.events/_posts/2019-03-30-bash-exit-code-conditionals.md

 fi
 ```

 We have the grep run, check for the exit code of the **latest operation** and if it equals `"0"`, then we print our known fact.
-Otherwise we print what the file contains.
+Otherwise we print that we guessed wrong.

 Just a neat little trick.
 Should be useful for a lot of things! :tada: